INL/BlackLab/core/src/site/markdown/blacklab-server-overview.md

 BlackLab Server needs to run in a Java application server that support servlets.
 We’ll assume Apache Tomcat here, but others should work almost the same.

+> **PLEASE NOTE:** BlackLab currently uses Java EE and therefore runs in Tomcat 8 and 9, but not in Tomcat 10 (which migrated to [Jakarta EE](https://eclipse-foundation.blog/2020/06/23/jakarta-ee-is-taking-off/)).
+If you try to run BlackLab Server on Tomcat 10, you will get a [ClassNotFoundException](https://stackoverflow.com/questions/66711660/tomcat-10-x-throws-java-lang-noclassdeffounderror-on-javax-servlet-servletreques/66712199#66712199).
+A future release of BlackLab will migrate to Jakarta EE.

 For larger indices, it is important to [give Tomcat's JVM enough heap memory](http://crunchify.com/how-to-change-jvm-heap-setting-xms-xmx-of-tomcat/).
 (If heap memory is low and/or fragmented, the JVM garbage collector might start taking 100% CPU moving objects in order to recover enough free space, slowing things down to a crawl.)
 If you are indexing unique ids for each word, you may also be able to save memory by [disabling the forward](how-to-configure-indexing.html#disable-fi) index for that 'unique id' annotation.

 Create a configuration file `blacklab-server.yaml` in `/etc/blacklab/` or, if you prefer, on the application server’s classpath.
 Make sure the `indexLocations` setting is correctly specified (it should point to a directory containing one or more BlackLab indices as subdirectories, or to a single index directory).
 The minimal configuration file looks like this: